freemocap/2025-nsf-pose/notes/document-notes/2024-freemocap-nsf-pose-outline.md

   - Universal design attracts the widest possible userbase

 ### Universal Access
+- Maximize access to maximize impact
+- Free software, so econimically maximum possible userbase
+  - Quick as possible route from "Just heard of this" to "Oh look, a skeleton!"
+    - minimize 'time to skelly' [TTS]
+    - Inside out education
+      - Greased rail to the good stuff
+      - Educational routes from their towards whichever sub-field draws the user (Plot-hooks)
 - **Education focus**
   - to avoid [paradox of the active user]
   - foster **long term user relationships**